Indian farm protesters battle police to plant flags at historic Red Fort

 A second group rode tractors to get to a key central traffic junction, also breaching barricades after similar clashes with police.

-“I appeal to the people to please follow the route that has been decided... and not spoil the peace and harmony of the country,” Shalini Singh, one of Delhi police’s top officers, told Indian TV channel NDTV on the clashes.
+In a statement, Delhi police accused those who diverged from the agreed routes of “violence and destruction”.

+“They have caused great damage to public property and many police personnel have also been injured,” the statement said.

-Protest organiser Samyukt Kisan Morcha said the groups swerving from set routes did not represent the majority of farmers, however.
+Protest organiser Samyukt Kisan Morcha said the groups deviating from set routes did not represent the majority of farmers.

-“None of the leaders disappeared,” the grouping of farm unions said in a statement.
-“They are following the set routes.”
+“We also condemn and regret the undesirable and unacceptable events that have taken place today and dissociate ourselves from those indulging in such acts,” the group of farm unions said in a statement.

 Amarinder Singh, chief minister of Punjab state where many of the protesters came from, called the clashes “shocking”.